Confidentiality & Medical Records

 The Practice Manager will take full details of your complaint, explain what action will be taken to investigate your complaint and discuss with you how you would like to be informed of the outcome of that investigation.

-We think that it is important to deal with complaints swiftly so we will normally seek to resolve your complaint within seven days.
-Occasionally, if we have to make a lot of enquiries, it might take a little longer, but we will keep you informed of progress.
+We will aim to deal with complaints within 28 days.
+Occasionally we may have to make a lot of enquiries and it might take longer but we will keep you informed of progress.

 We will try to address your concerns fully, provide you with an explanation and discuss any action that may be needed.
 We hope that we will be able to resolve any complaint amicably.